jez/talks/slides/union-types-flow-reason/union-types-flow-reason.md

   | 'LoadingScreen'
   | 'CodeEntryScreen'
   | 'SuccessScreen';

+type State = {
+  // ...
+  screen: Screen,
+};
 ```

 Benefits to using a union type:

-- Documentation in the types
+- Documentation in the types:\
-- Developers (and our compiler) immediately know:\
   "These are **all** the cases."
+- More information for the compiler!\
-- Flow can warn us when we've forgotten a case
+  Flow can warn us when we've forgotten a case.

 ## Initial Feedback?
 Add a "cancel" button